-9.2 Provenance of the SARS-CoV-2 challenge viruses
+9.2 PROVENANCE OF THE SARS-COV-2 CHALLENGE VIRUSES

 The SARS-CoV-2 Delta variant challenge virus strain was originally obtained in mid-2021 from a nose-throat swab from an otherwise healthy young adult with mild COVID-19 in the community.
-The SARS-CoV-2 wild-type challenge virus strain was originally obtained in mid-2020 from a nose/throat swab taken from a patient in the UK who developed respiratory symptoms consistent with COVID-19.
-The wild-type challenge virus was used in a previous challenge study, as described in Killingley et al69.
+A SARS-CoV-2 wild-type challenge virus strain was originally obtained in mid-2020 from a nose/throat swab taken from a patient in the UK who developed respiratory symptoms consistent with COVID-19.
+The wild-type challenge virus was used in a previous challenge study, as described in Killingley et al73.
 The Delta challenge virus has not been used in previous human virus challenge studies.

-Each virus was isolated by inoculation with the clinical sample of a qualified cGMP Vero Cell line.
+The virus was isolated by inoculation with the clinical sample of a qualified cGMP Vero Cell line.
 Seed Virus Stocks for each virus were then generated by a further passage on the same cGMP Vero Cell line.
-The Zayed Centre for Research (ZCR) GMP manufacturing facility of Great Ormond Street Hospital (GOSH) subsequently used the Seed Virus Stocks to manufacture the Delta variant Challenge Virus and the Wild-type Challenge Virus in accordance with cGMP and produce a Challenge Virus Master Virus Bank.
+The Zayed Centre for Research (ZCR) GMP manufacturing facility of Great Ormond Street Hospital (GOSH) subsequently used the Seed Virus Stocks to manufacture the Delta variant Challenge Virus in accordance with cGMP and produce a Challenge Virus Master Virus Bank.
 The ZCR GMP manufacturing facility of GOSH was also used to generate the challenge agent in the first SARS-CoV-2 human challenge study (COVHIC001).